XereoNet/SpaceGDN/README.md

 #Version 1.0.0
 Version 1 of the API does not require any authentication to use.
 It is limited to a maximum of 1000 requests per hour per IP.
 If this maximum is exceeded, the API will return error 492 (in accordance with RFC 6585) in its errors (see below).

-Jars are layered by `Type > Name > Version > Build`.
+Jars are layered by `Type > Channel > Version > Build`.
 For example, a standard Craftbukkit build could be chained as `Craftbukkit > Recommended > 1.6.4 > 1850`, for the last recommended build of version 1.6.4.
 The API is [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) API.

 All requests to the API receive the following response format. `success` will either be set to true or false. `errors` will always be set, as an array of objects (see *Errors* below).
 In successful responses, `errors` will be empty. `results` will be the results of the query, and specified in the sections below.
 See the *Paginated Results* section for information on the pagination properties.